TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Related Works

 \subsection{Conventional Approaches}

-In dogfights, human pilots typically aim to enter the opponent's maneuver plane, which is an osculating plane where the opponent's turn circle occurs.
-They use lead/pure/lag pursuit strategies to reduce the angle of deviation and keep the desired distance without overshooting.
-However, challenges may arise in maintaining an attack position due to variances in energy levels or aircraft performance.
-To overcome these challenges, pilots also employ \textit{the out-of-plane maneuver} in which they intentionally deviate from the opponent's maneuver plane and utilize gravity assist to improve their horizontal turning performance (such as the Low Yo-Yo in Fig. \ref{fig:tactical}).
-These tactical strategies enable pilots to convert altitude and velocity, redistribute potential and kinetic energy, and optimize flight maneuvers\cite{shaw1985fighter}.

-Based on human pilot tactics, most of the conventional studies use rule-based heuristics as a design approach.
-They proposed guidance laws with BFMs for the selection of pursuit strategies\cite{burgin1988rule,ramirez2018effectiveness} and offensive/defensive maneuvers\cite{shin2018autonomous} in air-to-air combat.
-Although heuristic-based methods are efficient in practice, they often suffer from the need for manual adjustment of parameters and flexibility issues in complex dynamic aerial environments.
-Several theoretical approaches utilize optimization methods, such as approximate dynamic programming (ADP) or differential game.
-The ADP provides a fast response by efficiently approximating the optimal policy\cite{mcgrew2010air}.
-The differential game method uses a scoring function matrix to generate optimal maneuvers\cite{park2016differential}.
-However, these methods often require a finite action representation for real-time computation, which is not suitable for maneuvering in a large action space.
+Based on human pilot tactics (Fig. \ref{fig:tactical}) \cite{shaw1985fighter}, most of the conventional studies used rule-based heuristics as a design approach.
+They proposed guidance laws with BFMs for the selection of pursuit strategies \cite{burgin1988rule,you2015design} and offensive/defensive maneuvers \cite{shin2017design,shin2018autonomous,yang2024manual} in air-to-air scenarios.
+Although heuristic-based methods were efficient in practice, they often suffered from the need for manual adjustment of parameters and flexibility issues in complex aerial environments.
+Several theoretical approaches utilized optimization methods, such as approximate dynamic programming (ADP) or differential game theory.
+The ADP provides a fast response by efficiently approximating the optimal policy\cite{mcgrew2010air, wang2020influence}.
+The differential game methods designed a scoring function matrix to generate optimal maneuvers\cite{ardema1987approach, park2016differential}.
+However, they often require a finite action representation for real-time computation, which is unsuitable for maneuvering in a large action space.